-Step 3: Follow the instructions displayed in the GUI, selecting the services and components you want to install.
+3 Follow the instructions displayed in the GUI, selecting the services and components you want to install.

-4.2.3.2 Installing Using Command Line Mode
+Installing JacORB Using Command Line Mode

-- Step 1: Follow the instructions in Step 1 under Installing Using GUI Mode above. - Step 2: Run java Setup from the directory selected above with the options shown below.
-Setup can be run directly on the command line or from a script: - for using JDK versions prior to JDK version 1.6, use
+- 1 Follow the instructions in Step 1 under "Installing JacORB Using GUI Mode" above. - 2 Run the Setup_JacORB. jar file with the options shown below: